NOTICE: Many tourist attractions are still closed. Please check attraction websites for details.

 Shoreline Village - Gift shops, boutiques, restaurants, entertainment, nightlife, ocean views.
 This is a popular stop for cruise ships.
 It is adjacent to other attractions in Long Beach.

 Crafted At The Port Of Los Angeles - an indoor artisanal marketplace, open every Friday, Saturday and Sunday.
 Artists and local craft makers offer their wares in a large warehouse (it's like shopping on Etsy in person!)
 The market is located along the new L.A.
-Waterfront, across from the Cabrillo Marina, and near attractions like Ports o'Call Village, USS Iowa and museums.
+Waterfront, across from the Cabrillo Marina, and near attractions like Ports o'Call Village, Battleship IOWA and museums.
 Admission and parking are free!

 Ports O' Call Village - This authentic New England-style seaside village encompasses 15 acres of shops, restaurants and attractions.
 A meandering promenade of cobblestone streets connects the specialty shops.
 The shops feature items and gifts from around the world.
 Enjoy a relaxing lunch or dinner at one of the many restaurants overlooking the harbor.
 Don't hesitate to wave to passengers on the cruise liners, passing so close that they dwarf the village.